Protected conversations at work – a quick guide for employees

 There are of course rules to what circumstances a protected conversation can be held in:

-How should the employer behave in a protected conversation?
+How should the employer behave in such conversations?

 What constitutes ‘improper behaviour’?